 MHC's environmental stewardship program works to reduce the environmental footprint of College operations.
 The program coordinates campus efforts with student ECO-reps who serve as liaisons between students and the administration.
 The program also encourages office safety and green practices for all employees.

 MHC is committed to waste reduction and recycling.
 Every year about 200 tons of paper, cardboard, bottles, and cans are recycled.
 Join the numerous opportunities for recycling located throughout the campus.

 Student Energy Conservation

-The Kill-a-Watt Competition, one of the nation's oldest programs for reducing college students' energy consumption, measures each dorm's energy use compared to the previous year.
-Prizes go to the winning dorms.
+The Kill-a-Watt Competition, one of the nation's oldest programs for reducing college students' energy consumption, measures each residence hall's energy use compared to the previous year.
+Prizes go to the winning residence halls.